 Watching Games of Thrones you could be forgiven for thinking that the hulking walls and rugged fortresses of King’s Landing must have been conjured up on a computer.
 The truth is that Dubrovnik, once a mighty city state that held both the Venetians and Ottomans at bay, is that spectacular.
 I arrive in this ancient city determined to not just stroll around the Game of Thrones trail, but instead hike, kayak and bash around in a speedboat seeking out my own King’s Landing adventures.
+The information in this article is taken from ‘Rough Guides Snapshot Croatia: Dubrovnik and around’, your essential guide for visiting Dubrovnik.

 To Game of Thrones fans Dubrovnik is King’s Landing.
 Rugged limestone crags rise precipitously to the rear while the sparkling sheen of the Adriatic shimmers on the other flank.
 In between lies the perfectly preserved baroque UNESCO World Heritage listed old walled city that Lord Byron once eulogised as the ‘Pearl of the Adriatic’.
-There are Game of Thrones guided tours and the local tourist office even publishes a map that herds devotees of the adventures of the Targaryens, the Baratheons and the Starks around the city.
+There are Game of Thrones guided tours, and the local tourist office even publishes a map that herds devotees of the adventures of the Targaryens, the Baratheons and the Starks around the city.

 The best place to take in King’s Landing is from Mount Srđ.
 The old Napoleonic-era fort that stares down from its lofty perch proved critical to the survival of the city in the early 1990s when real life warfare came to Dubrovnik.
 A glitzy cable car now whizzes the cruise ship crowds up to the slick cafe at the top, but instead I get on my hiking boots and strike on up the hillside on a winding trail used by citizens of the city for centuries.